 Is it possible to create a flirty kitchen worth of Dita Von Teese — in a rental apartment?
 In this week’s Retro Design Dilemma, reader Candace asks us to help her make her basic brown kitchen feel a little more feminine and — yes, retro-sexy.
-To give us an idea of the look she wants, Candace pointed to burlesque star Dita Von Teese’s retro kitchen.
+To give us an idea of the look she wants, Candace pointed to burlesque star Dita Von Teese’s retro kitchen (go look online readers, we don’t have photos to post here).
 Well, hello, pink!
 Of course, paint would be ‘most anyone’s first idea to begin to channel the Dita.
 Alas, Candace is in a rental, and the landlord will not allow her to paint the cabinets or the walls.
 So, we need to recommend creative decorating ideas that she can remove easily.

 It’s time to play decorator, readers — what do you recommend to spice up Candace’s kitchen in pretty pin-up girl style — on a budget, no pink paint in sight?
 Continue on for Candace’s quandary –>